kencormican/milestoneProjectFour/README.md

 # Testing

+## Development Testing
+- During cretaion of Add Category view, validated that category name did not already exist through use of form cleaned_data() method and multiple iterations of add task. cleaned_data() methid used to standardise form iputs to dictionary before check.
+Also confirmed Boolean True attribute assigned correctly to new field upon creation through use of django admin.
+- When testing the CRUD functionality for the categories app I found an issue with the delete view after introducing a modal confirmation window. the same category id was being targetted regardless if the catergory selected.
+This was resolved through use of template logic to uniquely identify each modal id.
+- When wiring up toasts to the manage category crud functionality I decided to add in additional backend validation to prevent adding of category name if already exists in database.
+In addition to this I also set name field to readonly and validation against friendly name on edit category view.
+Toasts were tested against form validation for display, add, edit and delete operations.
+- Spent a significant amount of time over past two days validating, development and heroku environments to ensure the backend email functionality was wired up correctly before commencing final steps with contact app.
+Having cleaned up the os environment in the settings.py file I tied myself up in knots for a couple of hours by accidentally changing one the develepment variables to a string.
+Knew where the problem had to lie but couldn't make the wood from the trees when looking at the code.
+Quotation marks ehh!
+- Contact app form submission was tested for both internal external comms to development console level the external email backend.
+I also validated insertion of appropriate variable details in conact and confirm email text templates.
+Attempted to integtrate the methodology described in the Stripe Webhooks email tutorials with that of this [Online Django Email/Contact Form Tutorial](https://learndjango.com/tutorials/django-email-contact-form).
+- When testing the tabbed views I found it very difficult to develop the logic to approriately render the tabs with assoicated sub menu searches results while also highlighting the appropriate tab.
+The plan is to complete the logic for all products and then move onto the Men, Women and Kids tab views.
+At this point in time I think teh simplest way to approach it is to generate independent views and templates for the tob level categories.
+- When testing the search functionality in the products view I found that none of the catergory names were being returned in results.
+When I initially added the logic to return same it responded with an error.
+See Bugs for resolution to problem.

+***

 ## Bugs Found
 - Issue with navbar toggler.
 When elements added to mobile-header template whitespace introduced on left of row container for main nav.
 Issue was resolved with help fo mentor.
 Required zero margin on toggler list-inline-items and zero padding on nav expand in base tenmplate.
 - Had difficulty getting Travis CI to integrate with repo.
 Was a bit of a noob when it came to using Travis but with support from Stephen in Tutor team I found that the issue related settings config for development environment.
 Resolution to problem was changing the logic around database if else statement.